INSIGHT: A Survey of In-Network Systems for Intelligent, High-Efficiency AI and Topology Optimization: Optimizing Development Methodologies for In-Network AI

 \subsection{Addressing Resource Constraints through Efficient Algorithm Design}

-Due to the resource constraints of network devices, such as limited memory, fixed instruction sets, and the absence of floating point support, ML models are expected to be lightweight and computation friendly~\cite{gherari2023reviewinnetworkcomputingrole}.
-Decision trees are well suited to this resource constraint environment, as they require only integer comparisons and minimal memory.
+Due to the resource constraints of network devices, such as limited memory, fixed instruction sets, and the absence of floating point support, ML models are expected to be lightweight and computation-friendly \cite{gherari2023reviewinnetworkcomputingrole}.
+Decision trees are well-suited to this resource-constrained environment, as they require only integer comparisons and minimal memory.
 In contrast, deeper architectures like conventional neural networks often go beyond hardware capabilities.
-To enable the proper functioning of more complex models, techniques such as fixed point arithmetic and function linearization are employed~\cite{SwitchML}.
+To enable the proper functioning of more complex models, techniques such as fixed-point arithmetic and function linearization are employed~\cite{SwitchML}.
 Additionally, model partitioning across pipeline stages allows for limited parallelization.
 A promising strategy is hybrid inference \cite{Hybrid}, where lightweight models make quick decisions in-network, and more sophisticated inference occurs in servers.
-This architecture maintains high throughput while preserving inference an efficiency quality.
+This architecture maintains high throughput while preserving inference and efficiency quality.